cudy789/AMPL/docs/installation/setup-system.rst

    .. image:: /res/installation/putty.png

 4. To connect to your Raspberry Pi over the network, type in the IP address or hostname of the Pi.
-We set this earlier to be ``ampl.local``.
+We set this earlier to be ``maple.local``.
 Make sure the "Connection type" is set to "SSH", then click "Open".

    .. note::
       Your computer and Raspberry Pi must be connected to the same network in order to use SSH.